vis-kid/previewer/_posts/2016-06-30-Getting-Started-With-The-Asset-Pipeline-02.markdown

 ## Asset Links

-Let’s not forget why the Asset Pipeline is a nice thing to have.
+Let’s not forget why it’s nice to have the Asset Pipeline.
 It aims at making it easy for you to deal with assets.
-Writing the styles and behaviours for apps has become increasingly more nuanced and complex—while the tools have also become more joyful to work with.
+Writing the styles and behaviours for apps has become increasingly more nuanced and complex.
+Some of the tools also have become more joyful to work with.
 Preparing assets for production and serving them should be at least a bit more trivial and save you some time.

-Having a bit of automation and conventions to organize them is truly nice and makes your job easy as well.
-When it’s even rounded off with a few sugary assets links to deal with such assets, happiness levels increase even more.
-Let’s look at a few of the usual suspects:
+Having a bit of automation and conventions to organize assets is truly nice because it makes your actual job easy along the way.
+The Asset Pipeline even sweetens the deal and rounds things off with a few sugary assets links.
+This makes it a blast to deal with assets in your code.
+Let’s look at a few of the usual suspects that hopefully increase your happiness level even more.:

 + `javascript_include_tag`
 + `stylesheet_link_tag`
-+ `image_tag`
++ ```image_tag```

-Since its extraction, Sprockets did not change the way you can link to your assets and they still work the same way as before.
-These are convenience methods that take the name of your assets as arguments and figure out the extension names for correlated files themselves.
+Since its extraction, Sprockets did not change the way you can link your assets, it still works the same as before.
+The examples above are convenience methods that take the name of your assets as arguments.
+They then figure out the extension names for correlated files themselves.
 These helper methods not only create the necessary tags for the proper HTML but also take care of linking to the asset files.
 They are not mandatory of course but still nice to have and very readable too.
+There is a bit less clutter in your markup if you make use of them.

 #### Some View